simplySimple-cs16/flutter_projects/projects_readme.txt

     - using custom color Color(0xFF"hex value of your color") ->FF means the opacity is 100%
     - how to have curve edged borders
     - if a child and a parent has a common property, it must be declared in the child otherwise the app will crash.
-Eg. while using decoration BoxDecoration inside Container for adding curve edges to the conatiner, the color of the conatiner must be specified inside the BoxDecoration.
+Eg. while using decoration BoxDecoration inside Container for adding curve edges to the conatiner, the color of the container must be specified inside the BoxDecoration.
     - Expanded widget is used so that child widgets don't go out of shape when changing screen sizes or oreintations, it should replace height and width property of the child container.